nodemcu/nodemcu-firmware/docs/en/modules/file.md

 ## file.fsinfo()

-Return size information for the file system, in bytes.
+Return size information for the file system.
+The unit is Byte for SPIFFS and kByte for FatFS.

-Not supported for SD cards.

 #### Syntax
 `file.fsinfo()`